SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    state.
 Future operations on *ctx* (including deleting or resetting *ctx*) do not change the model.

-.. c:function:: model_t* yices_new_model(void)

-   Builds an empty model.

-   This function constructs a model with no term assignments and returns a pointer to it.
-The model must be deleted when it is no longer used by calling :c:func:`yices_free_model`.

-   Since Yices 2.6.4.

 .. c:function:: model_t* yices_model_clone(model_t *src)

    Builds a representation-preserving clone of model *src*.